Welcome to the Race to Zero!

 What Is the Race to Zero?

-The Race to Zero is an annual competition, open to students and faculty from any interested collegiate institution in the United States and Canada.
+The Race to Zero is an annual competition, open to students and faculty from any interested collegiate institution.
 The competition is based upon a real-world scenario where a builder needs to update an existing product line (house plan) to a high-performance house design or is developing a new high performance home product line.
-Teams are posed with a specific design problem and are asked to either redesign an existing floor plan or create a new house design that satisfies the project requirements.
+College teams are posed with a specific design problem and are asked to either redesign an existing floor plan or create a new house design that satisfies the project requirements.
 The mandatory performance target is the DOE Zero Energy Ready Home specification.
-For more information on competition requirements and timelines, visit the Competition Requirements page or contact Heather Stafford at firstname.lastname@example.org or (206) 498-1308.
+For more information on competition requirements and timelines, visit the Competition Requirements page or contact firstname.lastname@example.org or (206) 498-1308.